FAIRmedia-AT/data-catalog-docs/README.md

 # FairMedia Data Catalog Documentation

 The FairMedia Data Catalog is an application that allows datasets to be described in order to make them accessible to others.
 These dataset descriptions contain information about the dataset data, how the data was created and also legal information about the use of the dataset.
 The dataset descriptions can be managed and shared in this application.

 ## Usage

 When the FairMedia Data Catalog is opened, you are first greeted with the start page.
 It currently displays all public datasets in a list.
 You can open these and view more detailed information about them.
 The detail page is divided into several tabs (General, Terms & Liabilities, Responsible AI, Distributions and Record Sets) to display the information more clearly.

 To access further information, you have to log in.
 You will then see a list of all datasets created and another button next to the login button to create datasets.

 <img src="docs/fairmedia-dataset-lifecycle.drawio.svg" alt="Dataset Lifecycle" width="100%">

-Datasets have a lifecycle, which is visualized in the graphic above.
+Datasets have a lifecycle, which is visualized in the diagram above.
 After the dataset has been created, it is in draft mode.
 These datasets can be edited and deleted at any time.
 However, they are not displayed to people who are not logged in, as they are not publicly available.
-If you believe that the first version of the dataset is ready, you can publish it.
+If you think that the first version of the dataset is ready, you can publish it.
 In this mode, it can no longer be edited or deleted.
-You can only set the visibility (whether it is only visible internally or also publicly) and create a new version of the dataset.
-This is then back in draft mode and can be edited.
+You can only set the visibility (whether it is only visible privately or also publicly) and create a new version of the dataset.
+This new version is then a draft and can be edited, deleted and published.

 When editing or creating a dataset, you will find the same tabs as in the detail view.
 The individual form fields are provided with a small help text that offers further information about what should be entered in the respective field.
 The aim is to describe existing datasets as precisely as possible in order to make it easier for others who may want to use the dataset to decide whether it meets their requirements.

+Public datasets are shared via Linked Data (JDON-LD) and are therefore accessible to everyone.
+This allows you to integrate public datasets from other data catalogs into your own data catalog.
+Access the settings via the profile menu in the top right (you must be logged in) and add external sources.

+Another way to connect external sources is to access the API of another Data Catalog directly.
+To do this, an access token must be generated in the other Data Catalog application via the profile menu.
+You can then add an API access in the settings, where the URL and the access token of the API of the other Data Catalog must be specified.

+The externally integrated dataset descriptions are automatically displayed in the list of all datasets and are provided with a special label.
+You only have read access to the datasets integrated via Linked Data, while you also have write access to those integrated via API and can edit, publish and set them to public/private.

 ## Architecture

 <img src="docs/fairmedia-c4-diagram.drawio.svg" alt="C4 Diagram FairMedia Data Catalog" width="100%">

 The FairMedia Data Catalog provides two interfaces to the outside world.
 On the one hand, there is an API interface that provides various endpoints for managing datasets (for more detailed information, see the [OpenAPI Schema](docs/openapi.yaml)).
 For example, partners can extend their own software and access the FairMedia Data Catalog directly from there.
 On the other hand, a frontend is also provided, which can be used to manage datasets easily with a user interface.
 This also outputs JSON-LD, which releases linked data and can be found by crawlers.
 This linked data is structured according to the [FairMedia Specification](docs/fairmedia-spec.md).

 Internally, everything is managed by a backend, which takes care of the API requests and has access to the database.

 ## Schema

-The FairMedia schema is based on the dataset vocabulary of schema.org, the Croissant specification including the Croissant RAI (Responsible AI) specification and extends it with a few additional properties.
+The FairMedia schema is based on the dataset vocabulary of [schema.org](https://schema.org), the [Croissant specification](https://docs.mlcommons.org/croissant/docs/croissant-spec.html) including the [Croissant RAI](https://docs.mlcommons.org/croissant/docs/croissant-rai-spec.html) (Responsible AI) specification and extends it with a few additional properties.
 In particular, legal information has been added.

 ### Croissant 🥐 by MLCommons